 I try to avoid using custom shortcodes when writing newsletter editions in Markdown.
-Instead, I have a custom content transform to generate complete image markup (alt-text, figcaptions as titles, the potential for responsive images in the future) and automagically add heading anchor links.
+Instead, I have a custom content transform to generate complete image markup (alt-text, figcaptions as titles, responsive images) and automagically add heading anchor links.

 In a bid to save time and energy I also auto-generate my newsletter emails from the same repository.
 The layout and format of these emails is heavily inspired by Stephanie Eckles’s 11ty-email-generator repo.